PostHog/posthog.com/contents/handbook/growth/sales/crm.md

 ### Opportunity Types
 Annual Plan: Select this type when the customer agrees to pay for a year-long+ subscription to our services.

 Monthly Plan: Choose this type when the customer opts for a month-to-month subscription to our services.
+Amount field still reflects ARR here.

 ### How to Create an Opportunity